 The enrollment period for the NATE STAR Initiative program is open July 1 through August 31 each year.
-Applications are made available on the NATE website.
+Applications are made available on the NATE Member Services Portal.
 NATE members interested in participating in this outstanding program, as well as all current STAR participants, must complete an application form and submit it to the NATE office prior to the annual August 31 deadline.

 Here is a quick look at the NATE STAR Initiative program: